open-estuary/estuary/doc/UEFI_Manual.4D03.md

   Please refer to [Deploy_Manual.4D03.md](https://github.com/open-estuary/estuary/blob/master/doc/Deploy_Manual.4D03.md) "Prerequisite" chapter.

-  If you choose Method 1, use another console window, input `board_reboot` command, the system will be reset, when system showing "Press Any key in 10 seconds to stop automatical booting...", press any key except "enter" key and enter UEFI main menu.
+ If you choose Method 1, use another console window, input `board_reboot` command to reset the board.

-  If you choose Method 2, take the following steps:
+ If you choose Method 2, press the reset key on the board to reset the board.

-   * Reboot the board and press any key except "enter" key to enter UEFI main menu.<br>
+ when system showing "Press Any key in 10 seconds to stop automatical booting...", press any key except "enter" key to
-   * Select "Boot Manager" into Boot Option Menu and choose "EFI Internet Shell".

-  Then the board will enter into the UEFI SHELL mode.
+ enter UEFI main menu.

 * UEFI menu introduction